List of Major League Baseball players from Australia

-The first recorded baseball event in Australia took place in Melbourne, Victoria in 1857, between teams from Collingwood and Richmond.
-Accounts vary as to the details, including whether it was a single game or a series of three games, though details in common include a score of 350–230 in favour of Collingwood, and that the rules used were some form of hybrid between cricket and baseball, with teams batting until all players were out, and runs being scored for every base crossed, rather than just for reaching home plate.
-Though there are no records to confirm it, the commonly held belief is that baseball in Australia originated on the Ballarat gold-fields among American miners.
-The Claxton Shield, the first annually recurring national tournament, commenced in 1934.
-Though the tournament itself has been supplanted at various points in its history, the physical Shield is still awarded to the national champions in the Australian Baseball League.

-As of the 2024 Major League Baseball (MLB) season, 38 Australians have played in at least one MLB game.
+As of the 2025 Major League Baseball (MLB) season, 38 Australians have played in at least one MLB game.
 Of those players, 33 were born in Australia, the remainder having been born elsewhere but raised in Australia and have played for the Australia national baseball team at International Baseball Federation or sanctioned tournaments such as the Olympic Games and World Baseball Classic.
 25 of the players have been pitchers and the other 13 have been position players.

 Australia became the sixth country (not counting the United States) to have a player represented in the major leagues, when Joe Quinn made his debut on 26 April 1884 for the St. Louis Maroons.
 Quinn also became the first Australian-born manager, as a player-manager for the St. Louis Browns in 1895.
 After Quinn played his last MLB game, it was almost 85 years before another Australian would appear in an MLB game: Craig Shipley on 22 June 1986 for the Los Angeles Dodgers.
-The most recent Australian-born player to make his debut in the major leagues is Jack O'Loughlin, who played for the Oakland Athletics on 27 May 2024.
+The most recent Australian-born player to make his debut in the major leagues is Josh Hendrickson, who played for the Houston Astros on September 23, 2026.

-As of 2019, Grant Balfour, David Nilsson and Liam Hendriks are the only Australians to have played in an MLB All-Star Game.
+As of 2026, Grant Balfour, David Nilsson, Liam Hendriks and Travis Bazzana are the only Australians to have played in an MLB All-Star Game.
 In 2013, Balfour was added to the squad by AL manager Jim Leyland as a 'Sunday replacement' pitcher.
 In 1999, Nilsson was one of two players from the Milwaukee Brewers to be selected.
 At this time the starting lineup was selected by the fans through voting at stadiums and online.
 The remaining players were selected by the managers of the respective teams, themselves having been the managers of the league champions from the previous season: in Nilsson's case, he was selected by Bruce Bochy, who had managed the San Diego Padres to the 1998 World Series against the New York Yankees.
 Liam Hendriks became the third Australian to make the MLB All-Star Game in 2019, as a replacement for Charlie Morton.